LabMobi/LabEncryptedStorage/README.md

 }
 ```

-The artifact is available in Maven Central, make sure you add the repository definition:
+The artifact is available in Maven Central.
+Make sure you add the repository definition:

 ```groovy
 repositories {